JanLahmann/Quantego/README.md

 ## Kits

-A small internet shop offered to provide complete kits of the original Quantego model.
-These are planned to become available in late May 2022.
-URL will be posted here.
+A small internet shop offered to provide complete kits of the original Quantego model, consisting of 49 bricks.
+It is now available on etsy: https://www.etsy.com/listing/1230799391/lego-model-of-a-quantum-computer.

 ## RasQberry